 If you are pregnant with twins, you do need to take this into consideration when flying.
 Your risk of going into labor early is higher, and you certainly don't want to risk having these babies in the air!
 The cut off point for flying if you're pregnant with multiples should be much earlier than 36 weeks.
 This is a decision that you need to make with your doctor and you should certainly bring a doctor's note along if you do intend to fly.

-In general, flying pregnant is not a major problem.
+In general, it is repoted that flying while pregnant is not a major problem.
 One study about flying while pregnant evaluated the medical records and work activities of 1751 pregnant flight attendants between 1973 and 1994.
 This study was published in the Journal of Occupational and Environmental Medicine.
 It did not find higher rates of pregnancy complications for flight attendants than for the general public.
 It did find that flight attendants who worked during the early stages of pregnancy were slightly more likely to miscarry than were their peers who took off time during this stage.
 It was not clear, however, whether this was directly due to flying or due to other factors.